fiskaltrust/rollout-doc/buy-resell/buying-reselling.md

 * Sign the volume purchase agreement and send it back to the sales team.
 * After succesful confirmation, we will send the signed agreement back to you.
 * The ordered products will be placed in the fiskaltrust.Shop with the agreed prices and are ready to buy for your account.

-### Legal Framework

-* The contract period is open and the evaluation period for the ordered number of entitlements will be set to one year or the period of your choice.
-* The agreed purchase price applies to each allocation of an entitlement, regardless of whether you use the rollout management or prefer the shop.
-* By assigning entitlements in the fiskaltrust.Portal according to your needs, you control purchase and accounting by yourself.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';